 ELECTRON TRANSPORT.
 Shown in Figure 5, the current density and electronic transmission is calculated for triyne-SMe under axial torsion.
-With co-planar end-groups the current follows a largely linear path (arrows are almost white due to the small $\theta$ -component, see also Figure S17 and S20) as we may expect for a linear $\pi$ -system.
+With co-planar end-groups the current follows a largely linear path (arrows are almost white due to the small θ -component, see also Figure S17 and S20) as we may expect for a linear π -system.
 As torsion is applied ring currents become increasingly clear around the wire.
 As can be seen in Figure 5a, at 0° and 180° torsion weak ring currents are centered at the carbon atoms.
 At 85° and 95° torsion strong ring currents are centered around the two formal single-bonds of the carbon wire, see also Figure S18 and S19.
 The direction of the circular component of the current reverses at 90°, which can be observed by the change of the color of the arrows from blue to red.
 It is at 90° that the helicity of the HOMO and LUMO changes because of the torsion (see Figure 4), underlining the correlation between the helicities in the electronic structure and the direction of the ballistic ring currents.

-At $0^{\circ}$ and $180^{\circ}$ the transmission is high, as we may expect from having a fully $\pi$ -conjugated transport path through the molecule.
-Shown in Figure 5b and 5c, the transmission is effectively suppressed by axial torsion towards $90^{\circ}$ , and follows a $\cos^2$ dependence like biphenyl-SMe.
-This large transmission difference by torsional control of the end-groups has previously been suggested as a means to achieve electronic functionality in polyyne-based molecular devices. $^{106-109}$ The suppression happens as the HOMO and HOMO-1 (LUMO and LUMO+1) become degenerate at $\sim 90^{\circ}$ (see Figure 4), and consequently the transmission through the helical $\pi$ -systems is fully suppressed.
-We can consider this as a destructive quantum interference effect due to the two helical orbital symmetries. $^{45, 110-114}$ The reversal of ring currents at $90^{\circ}$ is also intimately linked to this interference effect. $^{45, 57, 61}$ The full transmission plots at $95^{\circ}$ , $150^{\circ}$ and $180^{\circ}$ are almost identical to those at $85^{\circ}$ , $30^{\circ}$ , and $0^{\circ}$ and are shown in Figure S4.
+At 0° and 180° the transmission is high, as we may expect from having a fully π -conjugated transport path through the molecule.
+Shown in Figure 5b and 5c, the transmission is effectively suppressed by axial torsion towards 90°, and follows a cos2 dependence like biphenyl-SMe.
+At 90° the transmission does not completely go to zero, which is most likely due to transmission mediated by the σ -system.
+This large transmission difference by torsional control of the end-groups has previously been suggested as a means to achieve electronic functionality in polyyne-based molecular devices.106-109 The suppression happens as the HOMO and HOMO-1 (LUMO and

+LUMO+1) become degenerate at ~90° (see Figure 4), and consequently the transmission through the helical π -systems is fully suppressed.
+Rather than due to two orthogonal π -systems, we consider the low transmission at 90° as a consequence of destructive quantum interference effect due to near-degeneracy of two helical orbitals with opposite symmetries.
+We will return to this with clear examples in the discussion section.
+The reversal of the ring currents at 90° is also intimately linked to this interference effect.^{45, 57, 61} The full transmission plots at 95°, 150° and 180° are almost identical to those at 85°, 30°, and 0° and are shown in Figure S4.

 Figure 5.
-Current density and transmission of triyne-SMe under axial torsion. a) Current density calculated at the Fermi energy colored by the normalized $\theta$ vector component at dihedral angles (from left to right) $0^{\circ}$ , $30^{\circ}$ , $85^{\circ}$ , $95^{\circ}$ , $150^{\circ}$ , and $180^{\circ}$ .
-The current density vector field is plotted as arrows that are normalized in each plot; each arrow is colored by its circular vector component ( $v{\theta}$ ) normalized relative to its total vector length.
-High resolution images are included in SI part H. b) Transmission plotted semilogarithmically against energy at select dihedral angles. c) Transmission at the fermi energy plotted against the torsion dihedral angle.
+Current density and transmission of triyne-SMe under axial torsion. a) Current density calculated at the Fermi energy colored by the normalized θ vector component at dihedral angles (from left to right) 0°, 30°, 85°, 95°, 150°, and 180°.
+The current density vector field is plotted as arrows that are normalized in each plot; each arrow is colored by its circular vector component (v{θ}) normalized relative to its total vector length.
+High resolution images are included in SI part H, and scripts for generating 3D rotatable models are available online. b) Transmission plotted semilogarithmically against energy at select dihedral angles. c) Transmission at the fermi energy plotted against the torsion dihedral angle.